HMS Mallow (K81): Service history

 Mallow was quickly put into service as a convoy escort from July 1940 onwards; her first convoy was OB 187 which departed Liverpool on 21 July.
-During the balance of 1940, she was engaged as an escort for 24 convoys as they left from or arrived at Liverpool.
+During the remainder of 1940 she was engaged as an escort for 24 convoys as they left from or arrived at Liverpool.
 During 1941, she escorted 22 convoys to and from Liverpool, as well as three that departed from Milford Haven in Wales.
-On 1 July 1941, Lieutenant William Robert Boyce Noall took command of Mallow.
-In October 1941 she was serving with the 37th Escort Group based in Liverpool, along with two sloops and seven other corvettes.
+Lieutenant W. R. B. Noall of the Royal Navy Reserve took command of Mallow on 1 July 1941.
+In October she was serving with the 37th Escort Group based in Liverpool, along with two sloops and seven other corvettes.
 In mid-October, the group was assigned to escort Convoy HG 75 from Gibraltar to Liverpool; Mallow and the Shoreham-class sloop participated in sweeps west of Gibraltar against the concentration of German U-boats awaiting the departure of the convoy, and together sank U-204 on the 19th.
 The convoy departed a week later than scheduled due to the submarine threat.
 On 26 October, Mallow assisted in driving away U-563 and U-564 from the same convoy.
 Noall was later made a Companion of the Distinguished Service Order for "skill and enterprise in dealing with submarines" whilst commanding Mallow.

 During 1942, Mallow escorted 15 convoys, again mainly to and from Liverpool, and escorted the same number in 1943, remaining with the 37th Escort Group covering the UK–Mediterranean and UK–Sierra Leone convoy routes.
-On 10 May 1943, Temporary Acting Lieutenant Commander Harold Thomas Stewart Clouston assumed command of Mallow.
-In December 1943, Mallow was not listed as active on the Navy List.
+Temporary Acting Lieutenant Commander H. T. S. Clouston of the Royal Navy Volunteer Reserve assumed command of Mallow on 10 May 1943.
+In December, Mallow was not listed as active on the Navy List.